Nat 5 Rmps Past Papers

 • "Analyze the impact of religious belief on social justice."

 Strategy: Structure your answer logically, presenting different perspectives clearly and then offering your critical evaluation.
-Use evidence and examples to support your arguments.
+Use evidence and examples to support your arguments And that's really what it comes down to..

 3. Application Questions: These questions ask you to apply RMPS concepts to real-life scenarios or case studies.
 This tests your ability to connect theory with practice.
 Examples include: